MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/universal-resource-scheduling-for-field-service.md

 This is where administrators decide which entities can be scheduled to resources.
 When Field Service is installed, work orders are enabled for resource scheduling by default.

-Double click on work orders to define default behavior when scheduling work order requirements.
+Double-click work orders to define default behavior when scheduling work order requirements.

 ### Connect to maps
 Connecting to a mapping service is critical if you want to geographically display work orders and route field technicians.